zarif98sjs/blog/hugo_files/myblog/content/blog/hugo.md

 description = "Making websites is fun again !"
 +++

-While creating a website from scratch and deploying it can seem daunting at the first glance , using the help of frameworks like `Hugo` you can build your static websites for your personal use / blog / porfolio and deploy it using `GitHub Pages` .
+While creating a website from scratch and deploying it can seem daunting at the first glance , using the help of frameworks like `Hugo` you can build your static websites for your personal use / blog / portfolio and deploy it using `GitHub Pages` .
 Making websites is fun again !

 Here , I will give a step by step process to build your website and to deploy it .
 Bear with me till the end :p